sarajahedazad/ME700-Final-Project/README.md

 `FEA_ID1_forcecritical_ny4nx2celltypes456cellsize20lcar1r0.25_step0.001thresh0.2abstol1e-10reltol1e-10_perturbtypenanforcepfup0forcepfdown0locupnanlocdownnandisppf0.txt`
 `FEA_ID1_eigenvector_ny4nx2celltypes456cellsize20lcar1r0.25_step0.001thresh0.2abstol1e-10reltol1e-10_perturbtypenanforcepfup0forcepfdown0locupnanlocdownnandisppf0.txt`
 `FEA_ID1_initconf_ny4nx2celltypes456cellsize20lcar1r0.25_step0.001thresh0.2abstol1e-10reltol1e-10_perturbtypenanforcepfup0forcepfdown0locupnanlocdownnandisppf0.txt`
 Note: The eigenvectors that are saved for MSA results, include the terms that are related rotation, unlike the eigenvector array that is saved for FEA that only include terms related to x and y displacements.
 The eigenvector saved for MSA is 1D, while it is 2D for FEA.
 **Wrapped Up Results:**
-* `results_MSAvsFEA_main.py`
+*Directory:* `outputs/archstruct/results2D/wrappedup`
+*Some Files that Are Saved:*
+`jobssamplecheck_dispcritical.png`
+`jobssamplecheck_errors.png`
+`jobssamplecheck_forcecritical.png`
+`MSA_ID1_eigenmode.png`   (one for each ID)
+`FEA_ID1_eigenmode.png`   (one for each ID)
+Note: The `samplecheck` refers to the `job_type` that is defined when defining job parameters.

 ## Code Structure  <a name="codestruct"></a>